leojkwan/MuseApp/README.md

-# MuseApp
+# <a href="http://www.musetheapp.com">Muse - Journal with Sound</a>

-Muse Music Journal Entry App on Core Data
+Music && Journaling iOS App on Core Data

-Muse is an iOS journaling app with music pinning capabilities.
-While writing an entry, users can pin a currently playing song (from your local iTunes/Apple Music library) to that specific text.
+Muse is a mobile journaling app with music pinning capabilities.
+That is, while an entry is written on Muse, users can pin a currently playing song (from your local iTunes/Apple Music library) to that specific text.
 When that entry is revisit or edit in the future, the pinned songs playback.

 When I first started this app [7 weeks](http://leojkwan.com/2015/07/26/week-7-8-at-flatiron/) into an iOS summer program in NYC, I connected this project with the Parse SDK to store and save entries.
-Now the app relies on Core Data for local persistance.
+I decided to strip away the Parse plug-in backend  entirely and instead have Muse rely entirely on Core Data for persistance.

-##Screenshots
+##Screenshots (old)

 <div align="center">
 <tr>